 - The more unusual members (part 4) = last part

 As Medicine is a science like Botany or Horticulture it also has a lot of specialist scientific wording which is difficult to understand, even for myself!
-I will therefore include many links for the Actions and Uses of the plants mentioned this time for you to research this further.
+I will therefore include many links for the Uses of the plants mentioned this time for you to research this further.
 Many interesting facts of these plants can also be found following the links within the plant names.

 If you are too busy for the following introduction (in blue blocks) just skip this bit and go straight to the plants in bold print, where you can find those all important medical or other uses.